smalldata-ai/ferry/docs/guides/getting-started.md

 ferry --version
 ```

 ## Your First Data Ingestion
-Let's ingest data using cURL with Ferry’s REST API.
-In this example, we’ll send JSON data to a PostgreSQL database.
+Let's use cURL with Ferry’s REST API to ingest data.
+In this example, we'll transfer data from a PostgreSQL database to a ClickHouse database.

 ### Step 1: Start the Ferry Server
 Run the Ferry service locally: